 Below is one of my favorite buildings in St. Louis.
 What was originally a Romanesque Revival mansion has underwent various fascinating alterations over the years.
 As is common in many 19th Century wealthy neighborhoods, mansions became outdated and their original inhabitants moved west to presumably the Central West End.
 The mansion in questions became a boarding house, and rather interestingly, a storefront was built out the front to the sidewalk line.
 I have seen examples of this in Washington, DC and Chicago in my own travels.
 What is absolutely cool is that if you look closely at the spot where the old front door was on the right, you can see how the “renovators” reused stone in the construction of a staircase hallway combined with newer brick.
 The rooming house was then accessible from a long hallway that came from the front sidewalk.
 It will take a very creative renovator to reuse this house.
 Nearby, you can actually see the trees that once sat between property lines, shading houses that are now long gone.

 Below is a picture of the excuse Grand Center used to get a perfectly stable apartment building demolished in the last couple of weeks: some minor spalling on the exterior wall.
 The building was perfectly fine; my parents even parked their Mercedes-Benz in the shadow of this building.
 Let me tell you, if my paranoid parents were not afraid of this building collapsing, no one should have been.
-Vanishing St. Louis and Ecology of Absence have excellent entries at their blogs on the vanity of the demolition of the Central Apartments.
+Vanishing St. Louis excellent entry at its blog on the vanity of the demolition of the Central Apartments.

 Below is a beautiful house that apparently has been partially renovated; it sits contextless surrounded by parking lots on all sides.
 I think I read somewhere the owners are going ahead with renovation; almost certainly they receive constant pressure to sell out and donate their historic structure to a landfill in the name of “progress.”